How Safe Is Sending Financial Documents Through the Internet?

 DocuLink Bridges the Gap

-Electronic invoicing should be part of any robust, comprehensive accounts-receivable system.
+Let me finish by saying that electronic invoicing should be part of any robust, comprehensive accounts-receivable system.
 But we must be careful not to turn a blind eye to the actual costs to safely email sensitive documents on a regular basis.
 DocuSend’s aptly named DocuLink feature addresses this by linking electronic billing with mailing invoices and other sensitive documents via the postal service.
 You email your customers who opt for paper billing, and DocuLink replaces the attachment with an encrypted link.
 The email recipient opens their invoice in a secure portal.
-At your end, a report shows whether they opened the link, so that you can, at the touch of a button, have the invoice mailed to them.
+At your end, a report shows whether they opened the link, so that you can, at the touch of a button, have the invoice mailed to them through the postal system.

 You can spend your time and money learning how to use and maintain various sender authentication and recipient identification methods for emailing, or you can use DocuLink for pennies.
 And with DocuSend to mail through the oldest and most trusted law enforcement agency in the United States, the US Postal Service, it’s a winning combination.